 Geco Hub came about as a way to stop this happening by being the go-to temporary storage spot just for the important stuff.

 In two sentences, what is Geco Hub for and how does it work?

 Geco Hub is the modular and customisable 3D notice board for all the important things you always use.
 Its flexible matrix adapts to hold your belongings securely, so they’re always there at hand when you need them.

 What steps have you taken to get Geco Hub to market?

 I have entered several competitions over the past year or so to spread the word about Version 22, meet great people in the right industries and raise money to develop Geco Hub.
 I’ve also recently taken the step of launching a crowdfunding campaign on Kickstarter to help take Geco Hub into production.

-If you had to pass on one thing you’ve learnt about developing a physical product what would it be?
+Tell us one critical thing you’ve learnt about developing a physical product

 One of the biggest things I would say I’ve learnt is to speak with professionals as early as possible during the development process.
 For example, if you’re looking to get a product manufactured, speak to a manufacturer before you have the design finalised as this will help ensure your final design is optimal and keep costs down.